 When you expect to develop a healthy attitude toward relationships, you will.
 Your mind will find a way.

-Our habitual way of thinking does have a way of coming back, even if we do not want it to.
+Our habitual way of thinking does have a way of coming back, even if we don't want it to.
 Irrational fears do, too.
 That is, until we acquire a new habit that will override the old one.

 Therefore, to make this new mindset stick, come up with a positive sentence that you will be saying to yourself.
 Then, simply repeat this sentence in your head as often as you can remember.
 With time, your mind will rewire.